a1clark1a/DSA-BST/README.md

     return tree(t.left) + t.value + tree(t.right)
 }
 ```

+- Answer: it adds the values of the left and right tree

 5. Height of a BST
 Write an algorithm to find the height of a binary search tree.
 What is the time complexity of your algorithm?